If you do these eight things, your Amex Gold can become extremely rewarding, too.

 I pay with my Amex Gold at restaurants

 The Amex Gold also earns 4 points per dollar at restaurants, including takeout and delivery in the U.S. I use it regularly on delivery purchases, and now that I’m fully vaccinated, I also enjoy flashing it when dining out.

 By the way, I’d like to mention that flashing this piece of art of a credit card is a benefit by itself.
 You can now get this metal beauty in rose gold, and yes, it looks as exquisite as it sounds.
 I’m not a part of any elite by any means, but paying a check with this card, I sure feel like I am.

 I book plane tickets with my Amex Gold

-Besides rewarding you for eating out and shopping at grocery stores, the American Express Gold also earns 3 points per dollar on travel booked through the American Express Travel portal.
+Besides rewarding you for eating out and shopping at grocery stores, the American Express Gold also earns 3 points per dollar on travel booked through the American Express Travel portal or directly with airlines.
 This is a decent rewards rate, so I make a point of booking airfare through the portal.